Home Insurance Quotes

 - Lightning strikes your home and fries your electronics.
 Standard home insurance typically covers damage from lightning, and some home insurance policies cover electronics damaged by power surges that are the result of lightning strikes, according to the Insurance Information Institute (III).
 Some home insurance policies also cover damage due to other power surges.
 Keep in mind there may be a limit on the payment per damaged item.

 - You opt for a hotel room.
 Home insurance pays for the costs of temporarily relocating if your home is damaged by a "covered loss," such as a fire, and is uninhabitable while repairs are made.
 Generally a standard policy will not pay for a hotel stay simply because the power was out.
 Although your home might feel uninhabitable without air conditioning during an August heat wave, it technically is livable.
 The same goes for the winter when temperatures drop and the heat goes out.
-For more on what your insurance covers if you truly are forced to leave your home, see Champagne and Jacuzzi lifestyle?
-Oh yeah, you can claim it!

 - Water water everywhere.
 If a power outage causes your pipes to freeze and burst, then home insurance would come to the rescue.
 However, if you purposely left your home without power and the pipes burst as a result, then you probably would have trouble getting your claim paid.
 Keeping your home heated is part of your responsibility to maintain the property.